-The bottom line, your husky is going to shed.
+The bottom line is your husky is going to shed.
 If you want a non-shedding dog breed, a breed like a Goldendoodle that sheds less might be more in line with your goals.

 When Siberian Huskies Shed

-There are two shedding seasons where your Husky will shed the most, which is spring and winter.
-This is where the term ‘blow the coat’ comes in to play.
+There are two shedding seasons where your Husky will shed the most, which are spring and winter.
+This is where the term ‘blow the coat’ comes into play.
 So-called because the coat blows off the skin.
-This is where you see many odd patchy looking Huskies doing the rounds on social media because this is them ‘ blowing their coat’.
+This is where you see many odd patchy-looking Huskies doing the rounds on social media because this is them ‘ blowing their coat’.

 During the spring, his thick winter coat will make way for the lighter summer undercoat that will help him stay cool.
 Likewise, come winter, the summer coat will make way for that extra thick winter undercoat.
 Making him ready for laying out in the snow and keeping his human pack warm.

 When it comes to the Husky, the biggest shedding trigger will be a change of weather.
 While there isn’t much you can do about that, there are other triggers that you can watch out for and minimize.